 The initial acquisition of the Preserve occurred in 1994, with the purchase of the western portion of the Preserve, formerly known as the Pruitt parcel, and followed by the purchase of the eastern portion of the Preserve in 1995, formerly known as the Moxon parcel.
 During the Preserve acquisition phase, the Preserve and surrounding area was also referred to as the Marion 1 Project.
-Funding of the acquisition was completed through the Florida Forever Program.
+Funding of the acquisition was completed through the Preservation 2000, Save Our Rivers, and Florida Forever programs.